- What services do you provide to students, faculty, and staff?

 Please see the next two questions for suggestions about how to encourage your students to take advantage of our services.

-A: Awarding points may offer the incentive to reluctant students to visit the Center on their own, but it also may lead to students making appointments simply to get those extra points.
+A: Awarding points may offer the incentive to reluctant students to visit the CWE on their own, but it also may lead to students making appointments simply to get those extra points.
 If you do offer extra credit, please be certain to talk to your students about our services and the ways we interact with students during sessions.
-You might also prepare your students by sending them to the Center’s web site, especially our page on Maximizing Your Session.
+You might also prepare your students by sending them to the CWE’s web site, especially our page on Maximizing Your Session.

 A: Here are some of our suggestions: